-DEPARTMENTS & OFFICES > SCHOOL OF COMMUNICATIONS AND INFORMATION SYSTEMS > DEPARTMENT OF ENGLISH STUDIES AND COMMUNICATION SKILLS > COMMUNICATION SKILLS PROGRAM
+DEPARTMENTS & OFFICES > SCHOOL OF COMMUNICATIONS AND INFORMATION SYSTEMS > DEPARTMENT OF ENGLISH > COMMUNICATIONS SKILLS PROGRAM

 The Communications Skills Program (CSP) is a sequence of nine courses running through all four years of instruction.
 Students normally are required to take eight of the courses: four in the University Core and four communications-intensive courses in their major fields or closely related areas of study.